mshuber1981/github-react-portfolio-template/README.md

 # GitHub React Portfolio Template

-A fast, responsive React portfolio template that uses the [GitHub REST API](https://docs.github.com/en/free-pro-team@latest/rest).
+A performant, accessible, progressive React portfolio template that uses the [GitHub REST API](https://docs.github.com/en/free-pro-team@latest/rest).

 Add your GitHub username once and all of your info will automatically be updated.
 Deploy to GitHub pages in a few simple steps.